resteybar/avedac-mbarivision/README.md

 This is a small video clip taken with a Remotely Operated Vehicle (ROV) transecting across the seafloor.

 * Run docker in the background in a "detached" mode
-> CID=$(docker run -d -v /Users/dcline/Downloads/:/tmp/Downloads/ -P avedac/classifier)
+> CID=$(docker run -d -v /Users/dcline/Downloads/:/tmp/Downloads/ -P avedac-mbarivision)

 * Get the port number
 > echo $(docker port $CID 22 | cut -d ':' -f 2)